alcrene/scityping/README.md

 - It must be possible to associate a pair of serialization/deserialization routines to a type.
 - These routines must be recognized by [Pydantic](https://pydantic-docs.helpmanual.io/), since this is the serialization library I currently use.
 - It should be possible for imported librairies to use custom serializers, without worrying about the order of imports.
 Note that this is difficult with vanilla Pydantic, because the list of `json_encoders` is set when the class is defined.
 One can [work around](https://github.com/samuelcolvin/pydantic/issues/951#issuecomment-774297368) this by defining a global dictionary of JSON encoders, but the behaviour is still dependent on the order of imports, and is thus fragile.
 - It should be possible to associate custom serializers to already existing types.
-(E.g. a serializer for `complex`.)
+(E.g. add a serializer for `complex`.)
 - It should be possible to use generic base classes in a model definition, while subclasses are preserved after deserialization.
 For example, in the snippet below this is *not* the case:
   ```python
   class Signal: